Plasma-Blue/SlashFixer/README.md

 Create a standalone executable using Nuitka:

-1. Install Nuitka: `pip install nuitka`.
+1. Install Nuitka: `pip install nuitka`
-2. Compile: `nuitka --windows-disable-console --standalone --onefile --windows-icon-from-ico=icon.png SlashFixer.py`.
+2. Compile: `nuitka --windows-disable-console --standalone --onefile --windows-icon-from-ico=icon.png SlashFixer.py`
 3. Find the executable in the same directory

 Note: Compilation may take a few minutes.
 The resulting file will be larger, but can be run without Python installed.